 The Town is required to establish a budgetary system and an approved Annual Budget for the general fund.
-The Town's budgeting process is based on estimates of cash receipts and cash expenditures which are approved by the Board.
+The Town's budgeting process is based on estimates of cash receipts and cash expenditures which are approved by the Council.
 The budget approximates a basis consistent with accounting principles generally accepted in the United States of America (generally accepted accounting principles).

 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Town Council.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2013.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2014.

-The variance between budgeted and actual general fund revenues for the current fiscal year is mainly the result of the receipt of grant money earned in a prior fiscal year.
+The variance between budgeted and actual general fund revenues for the current fiscal year is mainly the result of higher franchise fees and rental revenue than anticipated.
 The actual general fund expenditures for the current fiscal year were lower than budgeted amounts due primarily to anticipated costs which were not incurred in the current fiscal year.